gzweigle/open-hybrid-piano/README.md

 Building a complete piano requires firmware, hardware, mechanical, and sometimes software.
 The *pianos/* directory provides information on everything needed to build a specific version of a musical instrument.

-This is the best place to start for learning to code and hardware.
+Best place to start for learning the firmware, software, mechanical, and hardware.

 #### [firmware/](firmware/)